firedrakeproject/firedrake/docs/source/variational-problems.rst

 Ensuring consistent cell orientations
 +++++++++++++++++++++++++++++++++++++

-Variational forms that contain facet normals, for example problems where a non-zero boundary condition is applied to the normal derivative of the solution, require information about the orientation of the cells.
-For normal meshes, this is does not pose a problem, however for immersed meshes we must tell Firedrake about the orientation of each cell relative to some global orientation.
-This information is used by Firedrake to ensure that the facet normal on, say, the surface of a sphere, uniformly points outwards.
+Variational forms that include particular function spaces (those requiring a *contravarient Piola transform*), require information about the orientation of the cells.
+For normal meshes, this can be deduced automatically.
+However, when using immersed meshes, Firedrake needs extra information to calculate the orientation of each cell relative to some global orientation.
+This is used by Firedrake to ensure that the cell normal on, say, the surface of a sphere, uniformly points outwards.
 To do this, after constructing an immersed mesh, we must initialise the cell orientation information.
 This is carried out with the function